msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 classes that capture the effects of various hit events."
 I think the subject should be the **game manager**, because that's the class that manages hit events.
-This feels wierd because I thought we were gonna apply the pattern to the domain objects, but I can't think of a way to do that, that doesnt massively decrease cohesion?
+This feels wierd because I thought we were gonna apply the pattern to the domain objects, but I can't think of a way to do that, that doesn't massively decrease cohesion?

 We have the scoreboard object as an observer, and another observer that removes objects